Bootstrap

 index.php

-The initial file for web applications is index.php, located in the public directory www/.
-It uses the Bootstrap class to initialize the environment and create a DI container.
-Then, it obtains the Application service from the container, which launches the web application:
+In the case of web applications, the initial file is index.php, located in the public directory www/.
+It instructs the Bootstrap class to initialize the environment and create the DI container.
+Then, it retrieves the Application service from the container, which runs the web application:

 $bootstrap = new App\Bootstrap;